Gravitational Waves from Feebly Interacting Particles in a First Order Phase Transition: Gravitational wave signals

-To predict the present-day GW signal, Eq.\,\ref{eq:fit1} needs to be rescaled by the appropriate redshift factors (see e.g. ~\cite{Caprini:2019egz}).
-In Fig.\,\ref{fig:SignalandExps}, we plot the resulting GW signals for a few scenarios corresponding to phase transitions at temperatures ranging from $5 {\rm \, TeV}$ to $100 {\rm \, PeV}$ against the power-law integrated sensitivities of various upcoming space- or ground-based GW detectors.
-The signal curves constitute of the results of our simulations (colored dots) extrapolated in the UV with a $k^{-2}$-tail, and with a $k^{1}$-tail in the IR, which breaks into a $k^{3}$-tail at the Hubble scale at the time of the transition.
-If the FIPs decay soon after the phase transition completes, we expect the IR component to shut off exponentially, leaving another characteristic imprint on the signal.
-For comparison, we also include the GW signal predicted from a sound wave source (blue curve, made with {\tt{PTPlot}}\,\cite{Caprini:2019egz}), with the same phase transition parameters as the blue FIP curve.
+In Fig.\,\ref{fig:SignalandExps}, we plot the resulting GW signals for a few scenarios\,\footnote{As discussed in \cite{Lewicki:2022nba}, $\alpha$, $v_w$, and $m/T$ are not independent quantities, but are related by details of energy transfer.
+The parameters chosen here are roughly consistent with the relation found in \cite{Lewicki:2022nba}.} corresponding to PTs at temperatures ranging from $5 {\rm \, TeV}$ to $100 {\rm \, PeV}$ against the power-law integrated sensitivities of various upcoming GW detectors.
+The signal curves present the results of our simulations (colored dots) extrapolated in the UV with a $k^{-2}$-tail, and with a $k^{1}$-tail in the IR, which breaks into a $k^{3}$-tail at the Hubble scale at the time of the transition.
+If the FIPs decay soon after the PT completes, we expect the IR component to shut off exponentially, leaving another characteristic imprint on the signal.
+For comparison, we also include the GW signal predicted from a SW source (blue curve, made with {\tt{PTPlot}}\,\cite{Caprini:2019egz}), with the same PT parameters as the blue FIP curve.

-The position of the peak of the sound wave signal is set by the size of the sound shells \cite{Hindmarsh:2017gnf}, whereas the peak of the FIP signal is set by the bubble size, which explains the order of magnitude difference in peak frequency.
-We see that the amplitude of the GW signal from FIPs is comparable to the sound wave signal: despite the $\beta/H$ enhancement of the latter due to the signal accumulating at the same scale, FIPs appear to be more efficient at sourcing GW signals as there is no energy loss inefficiency due to their noninteracting nature.
-The plot shows that various upcoming space- or ground-based gravitational wave detectors can be sensitive to FIP-GW signals produced from such phase transitions across a broad range of energy scales.
-Furthermore, the accumulation of the GW signal over a broader range of wavenumbers also results in the FIP signal having a broader peak that scales as $\sim k^1$, which is a distinguishing characteristic of this source that can be used to identify this scenario.
+The peak position of the SW signal is set by the size of the sound shells \cite{Hindmarsh:2017gnf}, whereas the peak of the FIP signal is set by the bubble size, explaining the order of magnitude difference in peak frequency.
+The amplitude of the GW signal from FIPs is comparable to the SW signal: despite the $\beta/H$ enhancement of the latter due to the signal accumulating at the same scale, FIPs appear to be more efficient at sourcing GW signals as there is no energy loss inefficiency due to their noninteracting nature.
+The plot shows that various upcoming space- or ground-based GW detectors can be sensitive to FIP-GW signals produced from such PTs across a broad range of energy scales.
+Furthermore, the accumulation of the GW signal over a broader range of wavenumbers also results in the FIP signal having a broader peak that scales as $\sim k^1$, which is a distinguishing characteristic of this scenario.